Fechin/reference/source/_posts/pm2.md

 title: PM2
 date: 2022-11-25 18:10:00
 icon: icon-pm2
-background: bg-red-500
+background: bg-[#230769]
 tags:
-    - pm2
+    - process
 categories:
     - Linux Command
 intro: |
     [PM2] is a daemon process manager that will help you manage and keep your application online.
-Getting started with PM2 is straightforward, it is offered as a simple and intuitive CLI, installable via NPM..
+Getting started with PM2 is straightforward, it is offered as a simple and intuitive CLI.
 ---